chirun-ncl/chirun/docs/source/reference/chirun_latex.rst

     \youtube[YouTube:]{EdyociU35u8}
     \vimeo[Vimeo:]{8169375}

 The video will appear embedded in the HTML web page.
-In the LaTeX PDF output, a link will be shown to the content.
+In the LaTeX PDF output, a link to the content will be shown.

 Image Alt Text
 ~~~~~~~~~~~~~~

+All images should have accompanying alt text, describing the content of the image for users who can't see it.

+Use the ``\alttext`` command inside a ``figure`` block to add alt text:

 .. code-block:: latex